sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 #### To use this as a boilerplate for your new project, you can follow these steps

-1. Clone the base boilerplate in your local
+1. Clone the base boilerplate in the folder assignment-solution-step1 of your local machine

     `git clone https://gitlab-dev.stackroute.in/datamunger-java/step-1-boilerplate.git assignment-solution-step1`

-2. Navigate to `assignment-solution-step1` after cloning
+2. Navigate to assignment-solution-step1 folder

     `cd assignment-solution-step1`